2ndsleep/2ndsleep.github.io/_drafts/basics/iac/explainers/2023-12-12-terraform.md

 This is not a knock against Azure's IaC tools.
 In fact, if you read my post about [ARM templates and Bicep]({% post_url /basics/iac/explainers/2023-12-12-arm-bicep %}) you'll see that I gush over how great they are.
 If you think those tools would be better for your environment, I enjoin you to use them.
 Or use a combination of Terraform and Bicep if you want.

 Please note that the examples in this post won't really work and are more for a conceptual overview.
-I mean, they'll work, but there's a lot of important information missing that you'll need to know before you can just pounding out these commands on your keyboard.
+I mean, they'll work, but there's a lot of important information missing that you'll need to know before you can just start pounding out these commands on your keyboard.
+For a tutorial, go [here]({% post_url /basics/iac/procedures/2023-12-20-azure-terraform-tutorial %}).
 {: .notice--info}

 ## Terraform Overview